dis-sg/dis-sg.github.io/_posts/2020-07-15-progress-singapore-party-branding.md

 <figcaption><a href="https://www.facebook.com/kaylalowsy/photos/a.102568991401397/150365096621786" target="_blank">(Source)</a></figcaption>
 </figure>

-PSP’s election posters also took a page out of PAP’s election playbook - apart from the usual candidate posters, PSP also put up logo posters, and some with Dr Tan’s face in constituencies where he was not contesting in.
+PSP’s election posters also took a page out of PAP’s election playbook - apart from the usual candidate posters, PSP also put up logo posters and some with Dr Tan’s face in constituencies where he was not contesting in.

 <figure>
 <img src="https://i.imgur.com/AtihDjI.jpg" alt="psp election poster west coast">